 Another alternative to a semi-permanent structure is an outdoor firepit and seating area.
 The pit itself might be far smaller than the other elements we’ve discussed so far, but add pavers/a walkway, seating and even bistro lights overhead and suddenly the small pit becomes the star of the party.

-A voluminous garden is more than capable of filling the focal point role.
-While there’s some artistry involved in choosing the right plants to work together visually and biologically (for similar sun and water needs), a garden gives homeowners so many options.
+Choosing the right plants to work together visually and biologically (for similar sun and water needs), can create a beautiful garden focal point.
+Gardens give homeowners so many options.
 Lean on plants and tree height for visual depth, but also consider how they might provide privacy from neighbors, too.
 Within the garden, use a unique or oversized container, or even a sculpture to further define the space.

 After the major focal point is in place, use accent pieces and supporting elements of varying sizes to create additional interest throughout the landscape.
 Pay close attention to the transitional areas between two spaces as these accent items can blend that divide.
 For example, add a bold planter near a short staircase leading into a garden.
 This designates a change in the space and draws the eye in.